simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 facilitated by several measures the passage of trading caravans over Indian territory.
 With the closing of the Russian frontier and the recent unrest and civil war in western China, the Turkestan trade turned southward to India, and we found the route alive with caravan parties which were braving the icy winds and frequent avalanches on the mountain crests.

 Such a favorable situation makes Leh an exceedingly interesting place for archaeological and ethnographical research.
 The two principal bazaars of the town are thronged by a multicolored crowd, among which the neatly attired Turkestan Turks are prominent.
 Huge bales of merchandise, containing Turkestan felts or *nimdah*, which come from Khotan, Guma, and Yarkend and command good prices on Indian markets, stand in front of the open shops.
-Some of these felts are very decorative in design and, as products, arc much superior to similar felts made by the Mongols or even the Chinese.
+Some of these felts are very decorative in design and, as products, are much superior to similar felts made by the Mongols or even the Chinese.
 In camp they are indispensable, for they serve as floor covering for tents and as bedding for the personnel of the caravans.
 Quite recently the export of these felts from Turkestan to India greatly increased, and this reacted favorably on the ancient industry.

 The Tibetan nomads of the north bring the soft Tibetan wool out of which Kashmiri artisans make their beautiful *pashmina* shawls.